Panelinio/simple-blog/README.md

 ## Setup
 To run this project you need MySQL server program - like [XAMPP](https://www.apachefriends.org/).
-After instalation clone repo and insert it in C:/Your/path/to/xampp/htdocs.
-After that run your local server and type http://localhost/name_of_project_directory/ in your browser :D
+After instalation clone repo and insert it in `C:/Your/path/to/xampp/htdocs`.
+After that run your local server and type `http://localhost/name_of_project_directory/` in your browser :D

+Now you only need to delete marked template and connect project to your database.

 ## Features
 * Adding articles